todistantlands/priestoftheroad/game-texts/priest-of-the-road.md

 * I know the way to be \[x] (safe, perilous, wild, &c.)
 * I expect the journey will take \[x] (hours, a day, days, weeks, or months).

 …and anything else you think you know besides.
 Next, adjust your tally based on the conditions under which you study.
-Answer the following questions.
+To do this, answer the following questions.
 If you don’t know an answer, show the options to your volunteers and ask.

 **How often have you frequented this land?**